patterns-app/patterns-devkit/README.md

    There are hundreds of `pipes`, `schemas`, ready to plug into pipelines in the Dags Repository
     [Coming soon].

-    - Connect Stripe data to LTV models
+    - Connect Stripe data to LTV models and plot a chart
     - Blend finance and macroeconomics data
     - Export SaaS metrics to Google Sheets, Tableau, or Looker